Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

 Earlier this month, the Trump administration postponed until Dec.
 15 new 10% tariffs on some imports from China that were due to take effect Sept.
 1. They were part of a new set of tariffs on $300 billion worth of goods that triggered a sharp selloff in the U.S. stock market.

-President Trump said the delay was intended to ease the effect on U.S. consumers during the holiday shopping season.
+Trump said the delay was intended to ease the effect on U.S. consumers during the holiday shopping season.

 Last September, China set tariffs on $60 billion in U.S. goods in retaliation for U.S. duties.